hudmol/as_large_index_notes_patch/README.md

 This plugin is a partial fix for this ticket: https://archivesspace.atlassian.net/browse/ANW-1445

-    NOTE: This is not intended to be a permanent not complete solution, but a stopgap until that issue is resolved.
+    NOTE: This is not intended to be a permanent nor complete solution, but a stopgap until that issue is resolved.

 In the staff interface a resource with an index note with several thousand index items bogs